lysol/derekarnold.net/articles/on-DML-logging.md

     "tags": ["postgres"]
 }

-A common desire for PostgreSQL users is to log UPDATE, INSERT and DELETE operations by users.
+If your shop is like ours, your devs working with PostgreSQL want to log UPDATE, INSERT and DELETE operations by users, as a tool to analyze bugs in your software or to audit user activities.
 Trigger functions immediately jump to mind, and they are rightfully suited to the task, but bring some baggage of their own that may give you some pause if your users or developers are sensitive to the speed of their database queries.

 First things first, PL/PGSQL is great.
 If you absolutely can't write your function in plain SQL, use PL/PGSQL if you can.
 PL/Python is fun, very